COCA-COLA EUROPEAN PARTNERS PLC FILES INTEGRATED REPORT AND FORM 20-F

 UK company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors are required to prepare group financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and Article 4 of the IAS Regulations.
-They have elected to prepare the parent company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom accounting standards and applicable law) including FRS 101 “Reduced Disclosure Framework”.
+Under that law the Directors have prepared Group financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and Article 4 of the IAS Regulations.
+They have elected to prepare the parent company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom accounting standards and applicable law) including FRS 101, "Reduced Disclosure Framework".
 In preparing the consolidated Group financial statements the Directors have also elected to comply with IFRS as issued by the International Accounting Standards Board (IASB).

-Under section 393 of the Companies Act, the Directors must not approve the accounts unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+Under section 393 of the Companies Act, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the Group and of the profit or loss of the Company and of the Group for that period.

 In preparing the Company financial statements, the Directors are required to:

 - Select suitable accounting policies and apply them consistently

 - Make judgements and accounting estimates that are reasonable and prudent

 - Follow applicable UK Accounting Standards (except where any departures from this requirement are explained in the notes to the parent company financial statements)

 - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business

 In preparing the Group financial statements in accordance with IAS (UK & Ireland) 1, "Presentation of Financial Statements", the Directors are required to: